BEYOND PRONOUNS

 Troy

-For me, David Bowie is an icon for the words I’m about to share.
+For me, David Bowie is an icon of fluidity.

 PAST